kyle-pena-nlp/distr_mflux/README.md

 2. In a new terminal window, activate the virtual environment, and then start a requester:

    `python3 requester/requester.py`
-3. Repeat (3) a few times to create a pool of workers
+3. Repeat (1) a few times to create a pool of workers

 You can give a worker a specific ID by using the CLI argument `--worker_id`.
 For example:

 `python3 worker/worker.py --worker_id blacklisted-worker`

-As an FYI, I init'd the Postgres DB to contain a single blacklisted worker named `blacklisted-worker`, so the Bun service will refuse to schedule work for a worker created this way.
+As an FYI, I init'd the Postgres DB to contain a single blacklisted worker named `blacklisted-worker`, so the Bun service will refuse to schedule work for a worker created with that `--worker_id`.

 ## How It Works

-When the user enters a prompt, height, and width, the requester serializes the request into a bytes and pubs to `img-gen`.
-The requester also generates a 1-shot inbox (`imageInbox`) that will eventually receive the generated image.
-This `imageInbox` is included in the header of the `img-gen` pub.
+When the user enters a prompt, height, and width, the requester serializes these parameters into bytes and pubs it to `img-gen`.
+The requester also generates a 1-shot inbox (`imageInbox`) that will eventually receive the generated image from the mflux worker.
+The `imageInbox` is included in the header of the `img-gen` pub.

-The Bun server listens to `img-gen`, receives the payload and header, and fires off a handler.
+The Bun service is subscribed to `img-gen` and fires off an asynchronous handler in response.

 ![alt text](doc/image-1.png)